mariellemanlulu/resume/README.md

 #### Why did we use the tools that we used?

-- `Markdown`, `GitHub Pages`, `Jekyll`, `Git` are few of the many useful technical documentation tools.
-They are accessible to anyone and are very easy to learn.

 ##### Lightweight Markup Language

 - Using a lightweight markup language is highly recommended for technical documentation.
 They are designed to make the transition from content to a desired markup language, like HTML, seamless.
 Because the content is separated from everything else, it makes the editing process much more efficient.
 Unlike HTML or XML, the syntax is straightforward, clean and human readable.